PatrikValkovic/grammpy/doc/helpers.md

 Library provide classes, that helps with parsed tree manipulation and traversing.

-These classes contains only small subset of methods so far.
+These classes contain only small subset of methods so far.
 We are expecting to implement other methods soon.
 Pull requests are, of course, welcomed.